unclemimo/wpstartingpack/README.md

 It manages Wordpress installation with Composer.
 Set up is done with WP-CLI and BASH scripting.

-WP starting pack is an internal project of [Atias Web](https://atiasweb.com/), a web design and developent company.
+WP starting pack is an internal project of [Atias Web](https://atiasweb.com/), a web design and development company.
 It hasn't been developed from scratch, but by putting together many techinques and methods.

 We want to make of it a maintainable and stable alternative for launching fresh and highly top-notch WP install.